Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 The Statistical Reality

-These aren't arbitrary numbers invented by insurers to charge you more.
+These aren't arbitrary assessments invented by insurers to charge you more.
 They're documented workplace outcomes that directly translate into insurance claims.

 What Insurers See When They Assess Mining